-90% to 100% A
+90% to 100% А

 80% to 89.9% В

 70% to 79.9% С

 < 69.9% U Unsatisfactory

-^{}Nurse Anesthesia Students: Please refer to the Nurse Anesthesia Student Handbook for grading policies related to NUAN courses.
+Nurse Anesthesia Students: Please refer to the Nurse Anesthesia Student Handbook for grading policies related to NUAN courses.

-Reviewed 8/18, 8/19, 7/20
+Reviewed 8/18, 8/19, 7/20, 8/21, 8/22

-MSN PROGRESSION POLICY
+GRADUATE STUDENT PROGRESSION POLICY

 All students must meet Graduate School progression requirements maintaining an overall GPA of 3.0, not exceeding more than two C grades, and completion of MS degree within 7 years of enrolling in the first course.
-There are additional progression requirements for MSN students enrolled in specific majors in the School of Nursing.
+A grade of U will result in suspension by the Graduate School.
+There are additional progression requirements for graduate students enrolled in specific majors in the School of Nursing.

-Nurse Anesthesia Students:
+DNP Students:

-Please refer to the Nurse Anesthesia Student Handbook for progression policies.
+Please refer to the Nurse Anesthesia Student Handbook or the Post-Master's DNP Student Handbook for progression policies.